Free Trial

 Sow Good logo

-Sow Good (ANFC) has a short interest of 200 shares.
-This marks a 100.00% increase in short interest from the previous month.
-The short interest ratio (days to cover) is 0.4, indicating that it would take 0.4 days of the average trading volume of 818 shares to cover all short positions.
+As of January 15, 2021, Sow Good (ANFC) had a short interest of 200 shares sold short.
+This marks a 100.00% increase in short interest since the prior report.
+The short interest ratio (days to cover) is 0.4, meaning it would take 0.4 days of the average trading volume of 818 shares to cover all short positions.

 Current Short Interest